Black teen killed, woman injured in Illinois police shooting that leaves families wanting answers

 The shooting occurred Tuesday night just before midnight in Waukegan, 42 miles north of Chicago, police said.

-A Waukegan police officer "was investigating an occupied vehicle," when the vehicle fled, Waukegan police said in a news release Wednesday.
-The release did not say why the officer was investigating the vehicle.
+A Waukegan police officer "was investigating an occupied vehicle," when the vehicle fled, police said in a news release Wednesday.

 Moments later, a second officer spotted the vehicle in a nearby area.
 As the second officer got out of his vehicle and approached, the car began to move in reverse and the officer fired "in fear of his safety," according to the news release.